jamesgreenblue/jamesgreenblue.com/content/posts/2021-02-11-evolutionary-marvels.md

 Here is my answer:

+{{< quote source="James Greenhalgh" url="https://jamesgreenblue.com/" >}}
-> _“Visiting coral reefs is to visit life: to see the building blocks of the ocean.
+Visiting coral reefs is to visit life: to see the building blocks of the ocean.
 As a freediver, I love the diversity of colours and structures of coral reefs – a sanctuary for abundant and unique marine life – but also because corals exist in a place free from distractions that we can only visit fleetingly and in the moment.
-I love the simplicity of taking a single breath and spending a few minutes in a world that is so different and yet so intrinsically linked to our own.”_
+I love the simplicity of taking a single breath and spending a few minutes in a world that is so different and yet so intrinsically linked to our own.
-> `James Greenhalgh`
+{{< /quote >}}